AIM Care – Vision & Strategy

 - The Project money from AIM IO is helping us in this respect

-- We have a Project underway to build 4 x 2-bedroom apartments on the Tumaini compound for clinicians and other ABS personnel; this project is currently raising funds prior to commencing building
+- A Project has recently built 4 x 2-bedroom apartments on the Tumaini Nairobi compound for clinicians and other ABS personnel; this has helped considerably with accommodation needs

-- Internet bandwidth limitations to enable distance sessions by Skype etc.
+- Internet bandwidth limitations to enable distance sessions by video-conferencing.

 - Lack of awareness or exposure to what we are able to provide